How do you get your business into the news? What exactly is a press release?

-Having worked in newsrooms all over the Highlands, Argyll, and Moray, I can tell you the main incentive for any publisher reading press releases – newsworthiness.
+Having worked in newsrooms all over the Highlands, Argyll, and Moray, I can tell you the main incentive for any publisher reading press releases is newsworthiness.

-- Just because it’s local, that doesn’t mean your press release will get used.
+- Just because your news is local doesn’t mean your press release will get used.